MediaComem/geocity-wc-map/README.md

 For this scenario, there is one events to listen:

 - `position-selected`: This event is sent in two cases:
   - When all the rules are met and the position is available.
-The information is stored in an array of object in event.detail and this object contains only the geometry in WTK format.
+The information is stored in an array of object in event.detail and this object contains the geometry in WTK format and the element id.
     - [{ id: 54, geometry: POINT (2538545.7462747833 1180732.9753953428)) }];
   - When all the rules have been respected and the position is available but after an action, a rule is violated.
 In this case, the payload of the event is undefined
     - event.detail example: undefined